SETTING UP YOUR WATERFALL PHOTOGRAPHY SHOT

 STEP 1: PUT YOUR CAMERA ON A TRIPOD

-You must use a tripod to get the silky water effects in your photograph.
+You must use a tripod to achieve silky water effects in your photograph.
 This is called long-exposure photography.
-Whenever you keep your shutter open for more than about 1/50th of a second, you always need to be on a tripod, or you will get one big blur.
+Whenever you keep your shutter open for more than about 1/50th of a second, you must be on a tripod, or you will get one big blur.

 STEP 2: PUT A NEUTRAL DENSITY FILTER ON

 Even on a cloudy day, you will want to use a Neutral Density Filter.
 It’s like sunglasses for your camera.
 You can do more prolonged exposure, making the water movement silky.
 The darker the ND Filter, the longer you can expose it.
 A ten-stop ND is the darkest one.
-We like the Promaster ND ten stop.
-(More below)
+We like the Promaster ND ten-stop and Tiffen filters.

 STEP 3: SET YOUR CAMERA TO MANUAL MODE